 - Rodenticides can contaminate food supplies when used near crops or vegetable gardens.

-- Rodenticides are a non-humane way to eliminate rats and cause unnecessary pain and suffering to the rodents.
+- Rodenticides are not a quick-kill method to eliminate rats and cause unnecessary pain and suffering to the rodents.